Language Arts Program

 A strong emphasis is placed upon developing vocabulary, word retrieval skills, and grammar competence in order to promote accurate comprehension as well as receptive and expressive language abilities.
 The teachers collaborate with language arts coordinators and language pathologists to facilitate student reading comprehension of content across multiple genres.
 Teachers use a variety of organizational language strategies to help students summarize, paraphrase, store, and recall important information in both oral and written activities.

-The reading, writing, and library programs lay the foundation for the more formal study skills class that is part of the eighth and ninth grade curricula.
-While study skills course of study is scheduled for all eighth and ninth grade students, the foundational skills for the program begin in the Windward third grade.
+The reading, writing, and library programs lay the foundation for the more formal study skills class that is part of the eighth- and ninth-grade curricula.
+While study skills course of study is scheduled for all eighth and ninth grade students, the foundational skills for the program begin in third grade.
 The study skills taught include note taking, paraphrasing, summarizing, outlining, organizing assignments, library research, writing, and time management.